 Of course, climate change also plays a role.
 Both maximum snow depth and total snow accumulation have declined over the past 25 years.
 The reduction in snow cover is most obvious at lower elevations and at the end of the ski season when warm spring rains can hasten the melt.

-However, while it has been a few decades since the last 3-metre year (in 1992), there are still above-average seasons when the weather and climate is right, most recently in 2012.
+However, while it has been a few decades since the last 3-metre year (in 1992), there are still above-average seasons when the weather and climate is right, most recently in 2019, 2018 and 2017 all exceeding 2-metre snow depth.

 Less moisture?
 Never fear, snowmaking is here